SONUSCORE ORIGINS VOL3 12 STRING AND BALALAIKA – HARMONIC BALANCE

 At any time you can solo either 12-string or balalaika sides for level checking or for individual performance.

-This first thing that hits you is how lush and wide this sounds.
-The use of reverb and delay to accentuate the timbres of the guitars is applied in lavishly with a handy “Color” fx collection for trialling variations from a pre-made palette.
+The first thing that hits you is how lush and wide this sounds.
+The use of reverb and delay to accentuate the timbres of the guitars is applied lavishly with a handy “Color” fx collection for trialling variations from a pre-made palette.

 The 12-string tone is nice, but I’m guessing not a high-end Martin or Taylor.
 The ethereal 12-string sound is there, but it lacks the depth of the truly amazing instruments.
 The recording sounds quite centred, not mono but certainly not hugely stereo to my ears.
 I don’t mind this somewhat basic presentation, as of course, all the magic happens once you start layering with effects and the balalaika.